top of page

 Section 21

-Landlords will no longer be able to end a tenancy without a reason under Section 21.
+Landlords are no longer able to end a tenancy without a reason under Section 21.
 Instead, possession must be sought using Section 8 on specific legal grounds, such as:

 • Selling the property